sroze/message/README.md

 #### Same bus received and sender

-To allow us to receive and send messages on the same bus and prevent a loop, the message bus is equipped with the `WrappedIntoReceivedMessage` received.
-It will wraps the received messages into `ReceivedMessage` objects and the `SendMessageMiddleware` middleware will know it should not send these messages.
+To allow us to receive and send messages on the same bus and prevent a loop, the message bus is equipped with the `WrapIntoReceivedMessage` received.
+It will wrap the received messages into `ReceivedMessage` objects and the `SendMessageMiddleware` middleware will know it should not send these messages.

 ### Your own sender